zookyy/crypto-sniper/README.md

 			<li><a href="https://www.moralis.io/">Moralis (free)</a></li>
 		</ul>
 	</li>
-	<li>A BSC/ETH wallet with a private key. (it is recommended to create a new wallet to use with this bot)</li>
+	<li>A crypto wallet with a private key. (it is recommended to create a new wallet to use with this bot)</li>
 </ul>

 ### Installation